IStranger/yii-resource-smart-load/README.md

 + PHP 5.4.0+.
 Theoretically should work on 5.3, but not tested.
 + YiiFramework 1.1.14+

-Note:

-    The extension is under active development and requires a good refactoring (especially client side).
-This extension works well, but before use on production version of your website, you must carefully test it (the tests will come later).
-It is also planned deep change of algorithm that eliminates many of the limitations of this extension (see below).
-Therefore it is possible instead of refactoring most of the code will be deleted.

 ## Features

 + Prevent reload of js-script files